9 minutes read ·

 Home Loans

-The bank’s home lending content also explains that refinancing an existing mortgage can be one way to spread renovation costs over a longer period, potentially at a lower interest rate than a personal loan or personal line of credit, though it notes that setup costs such as legal and appraisal fees may apply.
+The bank’s home lending content also explains that refinancing an existing mortgage can be one way to spread renovation costs over a longer period, potentially at a lower interest rate than a personal loan or personal line of credit, though it notes that setup costs such as legal fees and appraisal fees may apply.
 It also points to home lending as a practical option for larger projects like a room addition or a kitchen or bathroom update.

 Business Products and Services